imitelis/Full_Stack_Open_Exercises/part6/README.md

 The error condition should be handled in the callback function registered for it, see [here](https://tanstack.com/query/latest/docs/react/reference/useMutation) how to register a function.

-This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the exercise [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the exercise [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

 ## Exercises 6.19.-6.21. (the old part)